particle-iot/docs/src/content/reference/device-os/firmware.md

 See the list of code in [wlan_set_country_code](#wlan_set_country_code).

-This API is available only on the P2 and Photon 2 in Device OS 5.0.0 and later.
+This API is available only on the P2, Photon 2, and M-SoM in Device OS 5.0.0 and later.

 ### wlan_set_country_code